 - Using nonslip mats in bathrooms

-Avoiding distractions when walking or working at heights and refraining from looking down at their phones can also help people prevent slip and fall accidents.
+Avoiding distractions when walking or working at heights can also help people prevent slip and fall accidents.